-Alvin Jackson is presently a director/executive of the following other TSX & TSX-V companies:
+Alvin Jackson is presently a director/executive of the following other TSX, CSE & NEX companies:

 - Freegold Ventures Limited.
-(Vice President, Exploration and director); - Canasil Resources Inc. (director).
+(Vice President, Exploration and director);

+- Canasil Resources Inc. (director), and

+- KO Gold Inc. (director).

 Ilona Barakso Lindsay is not presently a director of any other issuer that is a reporting issuer.